Language Guide

 Types must form a directed acyclic graph (DAG) with the exception that they may refer to themselves in covariant positions (i.e. not in the inputs to functions).

-An example of a type that does not refer to itself in the covariant position is:
+An example of a type that does not refer to itself in a covariant position is:

 struct W(fn: W[a, b] -> a -> b)

-An import recursive type we can write is List.
-Indeed in Predef we will find a standard linked list:
+An important recursive type we can write is List.
+In Predef we will find a standard linked list:

 enum List: